 Traditional Toffee Apples:

-The Apple would be coated with a cinnamon sugar candy coating, According to one source, in 1908 William W. Kolb invented the red toffee apple.
+Traditionally the apple would be coated in a cinnamon sugar candy coating, According to one source, in 1908 American William W. Kolb invented the red toffee apple.

 Traditional Lancashire Bonfire Black Peas:

-The Traditional Bonfire Black Peas, Is a must have, for example, treat for the cold bonfire nights.
+The Traditional Bonfire Black Peas, Is a must have treat for bonfire night party food.

 These peas have been called various other names such as Maple peas, or parched peas.
-The trick with the peas for a nostalgic memory is to when cooking put them to a boil.
+The trick with the peas for a nostalgic memory is to when cooking bring them to a boil.

 It is believed they originated in the great gardens of the early monasteries, With great blossoms, the plant grew rather high.